 What Local Inference Changes

-Building Internal Policies Around Local AI
+Building Internal Policy Around Local AI

-Even running locally, good practice requires structure.
+Even running locally, good practice wants structure.

 Air-Gapping: When Maximalist Makes Sense